isuruwe/wayfinderai/README.md

 Navigate with confidence using real-time path guidance and obstacle detection.

+This FLutter app created for Gemini API Developer Competition

 Here's how it works:

 Live Video Stream: Open Wayfinder and point your phone's camera at your surroundings.